A complete head to head comparison for two HSBC account options for business: HSBC Kinetic vs Business Account, discover which is better for you.

 It’s the ideal option for freelancers, entrepreneurs and freelancers, allowing you to invoice like a local and swerve high currency conversion fees.

-You’ll even get a Wise Business debit Mastercard for those essential business purchases.
+You’ll even get a Wise Business debit card for those essential business purchases.
 And for easy cashflow management, it can all be seamlessly integrated with accounting software like Xero.
+Wise Business multi-currency account is safe and reliable, and you can also earn a return on the money hold into your account.

 So, should you get a business bank account as a sole trader?
 It all depends on the needs of your business.
 If you’re finding accounting a nightmare and you can stomach the fees, a business bank account could be the way forward.